MaxGrtz/ann_w_tf/README.md

 1. Architecture - Graph definition

 First we defined placeholder for the input batch (one for feature input and one for target labels) and for the hidden and cell state of the LSTM layers.
 The RNN itself consists of tf.nn.rnn_cell.LSTMCell objects for each LSTM layer with the state sizes defined in the parameter LSTM Sizes.
-As activate function for each Cell we did chose tanh.
+As activation function for each Cell we did chose tanh, since the output domain [-1,1] matches the normalized prediction, which are based on percentages.
 Each LSTM Cell, representing a Layer of the RNN, is wrapped in a Dropout layer with a dropout of 5% (only for training phase as indicated by a training-flag boolean placeholder) for regularization purposes (to avoid overfitting to the training data).
 The wrapped LSTM cells are than stacked using the tf.nn.rnn_cell.MultiRNNCell API, creating the complete RNN.
 Afterwards the computations are defined, where the tf.nn.dynamic_rnn is used to run the calculations for the input batch, given the current RNN state.
 The outputs are the corresponding predictions for every sequence of the input batch and the final state of the RNN.
 The prediction output of the RNN is then mapped to the correct output dimensions by a final linear dense layer.
 The loss is calculated as the mean squared error (MSE) between the output of the dense layer and the target values.
 To minimize the loss we decided on the ADAM Optimizer, with the defined Learning rate parameter as starting learning rate.

 2. Training, Validation and Prediction

 The training consisted of the defined number of epochs.
-Each epoch the training data was shuffeled and split according to the defined batch size.
+Each epoch the training data was shuffled and split according to the defined batch size.
 The RNN state was set to all zeros at the beginning of every epoch as well.
-One Training step was performed for every batch and the state of final state of the RNN after every training step was propagated to the next.
+One Training step was performed for every batch and the final state of the RNN after every training step was propagated to the next.
 For the validation data we wanted to check every sequence individually (and not cut off any by splitting them into batches), so we duplicated the every single sequence (depending on the batch size) such that it had the correct dimensions for the batch placeholder of the RNN.
 The same manipulation was applied to the test data to accommodate for the fact that we wanted to get predictions for every sequence individually.
 The loss for training and validation are written to the train and validation files in the summary folder and can be visualized using tensorboard.

 As mentioned earlier, the test data sequences were normalized by the same formula used for normalizing the training and validation data, but the first value of every sequence had to be saved to invert the normalization afterwards.
 For every prediction the duplicated input sequence in fed into the RNN and the output is a prediction of the same sequence length, shifted one day into the future.
-This last value of the output sequence is the value the network predict for the day following the end of the input sequence.
+This last value of the output sequence is the value the network predicts for the day following the end of the input sequence.
 This value is appended to the input sequence, while the first value is cut off.
 This process is repeated based on the number of days we want to predict into the future.
 The predictions for the following n days (only the stock price value, not the predictions for all other features) are then saved in a list of predictions after inverting the normalization.
 The process in repeated for every subsequence in the test data.

 ### 2.6 Visualization and Evaluation
 For visualization purposes the predictions saved in the list of predictions are plotted against the true stock prices.
-This gives a good insight into how well the LSTM captures the patterns of the price sequence and how well is predicted the data it was never trained on (how well it generalizes).
+This gives a good insight into how well the LSTM captures the patterns of the price sequence and how well it predicted the data it was never trained on (how well it generalizes).
 Additionally we calculated the Root Mean Squared Error (RMSE) between the final predictions and the true prices as a measure of the average prediction error.
-We did chose the RMSE because it is easily interpretable since is actually has the same units as the values compared, ie. dollars.
+We did chose the RMSE, because it is easily interpretable since it actually has the same units as the values compared, ie. dollars.
 We considered using the root of the sum squared error to get some absolute measure of how well our predictions are over the whole timespan, but this proved to be problematic when comparing different network configurations.
 The reason is that the number of test sequences in the current implementation depends on the length of subsequences and therefore differs across configurations.
-Therefore a mean value like the RMSE seemed a better choice for the following evaluation.
+Consequently a mean value like the RMSE seemed a better choice for the following evaluation.

 For the final evaluation of our model we decided to use the company American Airlines (AAL), because it exhibits strong price fluctuations without showcasing any obvious trends.

 We tested varying configurations to find some good parameters combination.
 Generally we decided to fix the prediction horizon to about a month ie. 30 days.
 We created an overview over the RMSE results of different configurations which is attached to the jupyter notebook.
 It shows that we tested for two different Sequence lenghts: 50 and 100 days.
-For each sequence length we decided on a constant batchsize of 10 and tried different learning rates (1.00E-06, 1.00E-05, 5.00E-05, 1.00E-04), because increasing the batchsize is somewhat equivalent/has comparable effects to decreasing the learning rate.
+For each sequence length we decided on a constant batchsize of 10 and only tried different learning rates (1.00E-06, 1.00E-05, 5.00E-05, 1.00E-04), because increasing the batchsize is somewhat equivalent/has comparable effects to decreasing the learning rate.
 Three network architectures ([128,64], [128,128], [128,128,128]) were compared for different numbers of epochs (50, 100,150,200).

-## 3. Result
+As an example for the learning behavior of our implementation here is one graph visualizing the training and validation loss for the following configuration: ....

+[img of loss graph]

+For the same run, here is a visualization of the final predictions:

+[img of prediction graph]

+The final RMSE of this run was: ...

+Finally we compiled an overview of the results, comparing hyperparameter configurations by the RMSE of the final test predictions.

+[img of results]

+The evaluation showed, that longer sequence lengths, as expected, showed better overall prediction performance.
+Further there does not seem to be any obvious advantage to choose more complex network structures, since the three layer network did not perform any better on the runs we did, than the simpler networks.
+It should however be mentioned that a single run for every configuration does not provide sufficient data for a comprehensive analysis.

+### 2.7 Further Ideas
+There are two major aspect that we would have liked to explore more, but could not because it would have gone beyond the scope of this project.
+The first is a more sophisticated choice of input features, which was (as mentioned above) constrained by the availability of data, and an extension to sentiment indicators such as google trends or twitter analyses.
+This kind of data could provide evidence of interest in a company and the mainstream perception of it and thus prove to be a useful predictor of price development.
+A second idea that would have been interesting to explore, is to train a network on the data of multiple companies to extract more general patterns.